Technology-Notes/lukesampson-scoop-wiki/FAQ.md

 ### Scoop is very slow when installing, locks up the CPU, or shows access denied errors

-It's possible that your antivirus or anti-malware program is doing a realtime scan as files are being extracted.
+It's likely that your antivirus or anti-malware program is doing a realtime scan as files are being extracted.
 Please see [Antivirus and Anti-Malware Problems](https://github.com/lukesampson/scoop/wiki/Antivirus-and-Anti-Malware-Problems) for more information and possible workarounds.

 *[todo: insert more FAQS here]*